AmpersandJS/ampersand-checkbox-view/README.md

     // give it one, it will create one.
     el: document.getElementByID('field'),
     // whether or not this field is required
-    required: true, // true by default
+    required: true, // false by default
     // whether or not to disable this field
     disabled: false, //false by default
     // class to set on input when input is valid